Bishal44/ML_ex3/README.md

 - As best-parctice, we also defined the **sequence of 5 input words** in order to predict one upcoming word.
 Since the 5 word long "window" needed to go from the beginning till the end of the input data-set, at the end ~51.400 sequences were identified.
 - Then, we **split the sequences** into input (X) as training data-set and output elements (Y) of the training data as form of matrix (numpy.array) - based on the position number of the words.
 - To make the **output interpretable**, Y was changed to categorical variable.
 Basically, it converts a class vector (integers) to the binary class matrix.
 This will be useful with our loss which will be categorical_crossentropy.
+- As base-line we build a single layer LSTM(32) model with "embedding" (with XX parameter, "lstm" (with XX parameter) and "dense" (with XX parameter). **insert a picture** The number of LSTM layers and the level of LSTM were used as scalable hyperparamters for defining scenarios.
+- Since
+- We selected **"Adam" optimizer**, since according to the literature it provides better results compared to the alternatively used "RMSprop" optimizer.
+- As measurable outcome, we selected **"accuracy"** and "loss" matrices.

+Predicting a sequential model

+create an embedding layer and specify the input dimensions and output dimensions specify the input length as 1 since the prediction will be made on exactly one word and we receive a reposne for that word, add an LSTM layer (#1) to our model with 1000 units which returns the sequences as true - to pass it through another LSTM layer, for the next LSTM layer (#2), we also pass it throught another 1000 units (the return sequense is false by default), pass this through a hidden layer with 1000 node units using "dense layer" function with "relu" set as the activation, pass
+...
+...
+For the next LSTM layer, we will also pass it through another 1000 units but we don’t need to specify return sequence as it is false by default.
+We will pass this through a hidden layer with 1000 node units using the dense layer function with relu set as the activation.
+Finally, we pass it through an output layer with the specified vocab size and a softmax activation.
+The softmax activation ensures that we receive a bunch of probabilities for the outputs equal to the vocab size.
+The entire code for our model structure is as shown below.
+After we look at the model code, we will also look at the model summary and the model plot.

+build a deep learning model (using LSTM), train model,